A good degree (usually 1st or 2:1) in chemistry or a closely related discipline.

 January, October, July, April

-A good degree (usually 1st or 2:1) in chemistry or a closely related discipline.
-The department consists of around 45 staff members plus approximately 50 research students plus postdoctoral researchers and fellows.
-Our strengths are in analytical science, including the study and detection of biomarkers; in energy research such as solar energy harvesting, hydrogen generation, functional energy materials/coatings, photochemistry and batteries and supercapacitors; and in catalytic, synthetic and flow methods to prepare new molecules for health and materials applications.
+Our strengths are in analytical science including: the study and detection of biomarkers; in energy research such as solar energy harvesting, hydrogen generation, functional energy materials/coatings, photochemistry, and batteries and supercapacitors; and in catalytic, synthetic and flow methods to prepare new molecules for health and materials applications.

-Our facilities include research laboratories containing a full range of analytical and spectroscopic instrumentation to allow high-level research to be conducted.
-Instruments include three high field NMR spectrometers, a world-class mass spectrometry suite, single crystal and powder X-ray diffraction, laser spectroscopy and a dedicated bio-lab.
+Access to our facilities will allow you to gain experience of the latest techniques in research.
+These include research laboratories containing a full range of analytical and spectroscopic instrumentation, a worldclass mass spectrometry suite, single crystal and powder X-ray diffraction, laser spectroscopy and a dedicated bio-lab.

 Research groups Research is carried out in all areas of chemistry, and we have three main themes in the department.
 Energy Markers and Detection Catalysis and Functional Molecules

 Please see the English language requirements.

 Please see the funding page for more details.